- 2015 Turing Award

 2015 Turing Award

 American cryptologist.
-In 2015, he was awarded Turing Prize with Whitfield Diffie for inventing and promulgating both asymmetric public-key cryptography, including its application to digital signatures, and a practical cryptographic key-exchange method.
+In 2015, he was awarded Turing Award with Whitfield Diffie for inventing and promulgating both asymmetric public-key cryptography, including its application to digital signatures, and a practical cryptographic key-exchange method.

 Education and Work Experience